deonpollard/HSO/README.md

 | Blueprinting | HHSO enables the effortless creation of new instances for key Projects, Solutions, or Sheet Collections in Smartsheet.
 Leverage predefined templates to ensure quick and efficient creating. |

 ## Triggered Events
-Offloader can be triggered to offload:
+HSO Offloader can be triggered to offload:
 >   1. Any **User** complete with all its associated workspaces, folders, sheets and attachments
 >   2. Any **Workspace** with all its associated folders, sheets and attachments

+> [!NOTE]
+> For Triggered Events to work, the following must be adhered to:
+> 1. HSO must be up and running, using V7.0 Beta or later
+> 2. HSO must be configured with the appropriate SysAdmin Token and Region

 ### Smartsheet events
 Offload can be triggered using Smartsheet automations using events such as